 In this lesbian novel, 17-year-old Holland Jaeger is doing very well in her senior year of high school.
 She’s Student Council President has a steady relationship with a great boy, and has the chance to go to an Ivy League college.

-But everything changes when a new student, named Cece, joins her high school.
-She’s out and proud and Holland starts to question her orientation and everything else, as she catches feelings for Cece.
+But everything changes when a new student named Cece joins her high school.
+She’s out and proud, and Holland starts questioning her orientation and everything else as she catches feelings for Cece.

 How will her feelings and their relationship develop?
 And also important, how will others react to their lesbian relationship?